Policies and Regulations

 The 2011 Electrical Reliability Study furthered this work.
 It included recommendations to amend the Land Use Code to allow PSE more flexibility in vegetation management and to ensure cooperation between the city and PSE in facility permitting of capacity projects deemed necessary to provide adequate electrical supply and reliability.
 Many of the recommendations have already been implemented, such as annual reliability and planning meetings between city and PSE staffs.
 The City Council has directed staff to review the memorandum of understanding with PSE enshrining these reliability recommendations, and to bring the MOU back for approval.

-The city is currently engaged in the 10-year update of the Comprehensive Plan.
+The city recently completed the 10-year update of the Comprehensive Plan.
 This multi-year effort, mandated by the Growth Management Act, ensures that the Comprehensive Plan remains viable and consistent with the city's zoning and other regulatory efforts.
 The Utilities Element contains policies and maps that guide the siting of utility facilities in the city.
 The main purpose of this element is to ensure that Bellevue will have utility capacity to adequately serve the Land Use Plan.
 Policies also address the quality, reliability, safety and regulation of the services provided.
 Other policies address environmental impacts, facilities location and construction, economics, and aesthetics in design and landscaping.